WinterWinter/metalgearpebble/README.md

 # Metal Gear Pebble

-This project is open source, please give credit to WintersWatches if using this code for your own watchface or watch application.
+This project is open source, please give credit to Game Time if using this code for your own watchface or watch application.

 Enjoy.